Absio/js-api/README.md

 // Get the container securely. const container = await securedContainer.get(containerId);

-// Make any needed update the content or header directly. updateContent(container.content);
+// Make any needed updates to the content or header directly. updateContent(container.content);
 updateHeader(container.header);

-// Can add access with full permissions and no expiration. container.access.push({
+// Add access with full permissions and no expiration. container.access.push({
     userId: addedSystemId,
     permissions: {